pa11teddu/web-uptime-monitoring/SETUP_GUIDE.md

-# Setup Guide (Fresh Machine)
+# Initial Setup Instructions (New Installation)

-This guide assumes you have a completely fresh machine with no PHP, Node.js, or Composer installed.
-We will use **Docker** to handle all dependencies.
+This documentation is designed for systems without pre-installed PHP, Node.js, or Composer.
+All dependencies will be managed through **Docker containers**.

-## Prerequisites
+## Required Software

-1.  **Install Docker Desktop**:
+1.  **Docker Desktop Installation**:
-    - Download and install Docker Desktop for your OS (Mac/Windows/Linux).
+    - Obtain and install Docker Desktop compatible with your operating system (macOS/Windows/Linux).
-    - Ensure Docker is running.
+    - Verify Docker is active and running before proceeding.

-## Installation Steps
+## Step-by-Step Installation

-### 1. Install PHP Dependencies (via Docker)
+### Step 1: Install Backend Dependencies (Using Docker)
-Since you don't have PHP/Composer installed locally, we use a temporary Docker container to install the project dependencies.
+If PHP and Composer are not available on your local machine, utilize a temporary Docker container to fetch project dependencies.

-Run this command in your terminal at the project root:
+Execute this command from the project's root directory:

 ```bash
 docker run --rm \